- Chapters

 This subsection introduces the TAM Gap Analysis Tool designed for agencies to self-assess their Transportation Asset Management (TAM) practices.
 It outlines the tool's purpose, including comparing practices against industry standards, identifying gaps, recognizing areas for improvement, prioritizing action items, and monitoring TAM maturity over time.
 The tool operates at three levels—Assessment Areas, Assessment Elements, and Assessment Criteria—covering eight broad topic areas related to TAM practices, each with specific elements and criteria for evaluation during the gap analysis process.

-Note: This subsection was derived from the AASHTO TAM Portal.
-Copies of the TAM Gap Analysis Tool, User Guides, and additional information are available here: https://www.tam-portal.com/tool/tam-gap-analysis-tool-nchrp-08-90/
+Note: This section was derived from the AASHTO TAM Portal.
+The TAM Gap Analysis Tool, User Guidance, and additional information are available here: https://www.gapanalysis.tam-portal.com/sign-in/?next=/

 Introduction